New Jewish Agenda: Central American Solidarity Taskforce

-In 1984, NJA sponsored a delegation of national Jewish leaders to Nicaragua to investigate human rights conditions and assess allegations by the U.S. government that the Sandinista government was pursuing anti-Semitic policies.
-The delegation’s findings reported no evidence of anti-Semitic behavior or policies by the Sandinistas.
-Their report noted Nicaragua's willingness to resume diplomatic talks with the State of Israel and oppose anti-Semitism.
-Through widespread publicity, the delegation effectively countered the Reagan administration's efforts to rally American Jewish support for the Contras.
-NJA continued to send delegations to Central America, collaborated with peace organizations to lobby against U.S. aid to the Contras, and represented the Jewish community in the Pledge of Resistance coalition and the Inter-Religious Task Force on Central America.
+NJA sponsored a 1984 delegation of national Jewish leaders to Nicaragua to examine human rights conditions and investigate U.S. Government allegations of anti-Semitic policies pursued by the Sandinista government.
+The delegation came back with a report that the Sandinistas were not engaging in anti-Semitic behavior or policies and in fact that Nicaragua was willing to resume diplomatic talks with Israel and to oppose any forms of anti-Semitism.
+Through widespread publicity, the 1984 delegation was able to make great strides in discrediting the Reagan administration's attempts to mobilize the American Jewish community support for the Contras.
+NJA sent down many more delegations to Central America, joined with other peace groups for lobbying and speaking out against U.S. aid to the Contras, and represented the Jewish community in both the Pledge of Resistance coalition and the Inter-Religious Task Force on Central America.

-NJA also supported the Sanctuary Movement.
-Approximately 20 synagogues became active in the movement, aiding Central American refugees.
-This effort was bolstered by NJA's distribution of educational materials to over 2,000 rabbis and synagogues, as well as through published articles and letters to the editor.
-NJA produced two brochures addressing concerns that had previously limited Jewish involvement in the Central American crisis and highlighting scriptural commandments urging Jews to protect and provide refuge to the persecuted.
+NJA took special notice of the Sanctuary movement, which had formerly been a movement of progressive churches, inspired by the Liberation Theology movement.
+In less than a year, over twenty synagogues were active in the sanctuary movement.
+This was accomplished in part by distributing educational packets on the issues to over 2,000 rabbis and synagogues and by publishing articles and letters to the editor.
+NJA also distributed two brochures about the concerns that had kept progressive Jews from responding to Central American crisis and the scriptural commandments that obligate Jews to harbor the persecuted and protect them from harm.

-In 1986, NJA sponsored national speaking tours featuring three rabbis whose congregations had offered sanctuary to Central American refugees.
-The organization’s "Jewish Witness for Peace" delegation also produced a 30-minute educational video titled Crossing Borders, which was distributed within the Jewish community to raise awareness and foster engagement with the Sanctuary Movement.
+In 1986, NJA sponsored national speaking tours by three rabbis whose congregations have offered sanctuary to Central American refugees.
+Agenda's "Jewish Witness for Peace" delegation created a 30-minute video called "Crossing Borders" which was distributed within the Jewish community as an educational tool.

 Post-Agenda

-New Jewish Agenda served as a leadership incubator, contributing to the development of numerous Jewish organizations before its closure in 1992.
-While the reasons for NJA's disbandment are not definitively agreed upon, financial difficulties played a significant role, with the organization accruing long-term debt that reportedly reached at least $60,000 Additionally, NJA faced isolation within the mainstream Jewish community due to its then-controversial positions on Palestine and the inclusion of queer Jews.

-NJA played a role in fostering the growth of other Jewish organizations, including Americans for Peace Now, The New Israel Fund, Jewish Fund for Justice, The Shalom Center, The Shefa Fund, Bridges Journal, American Friends of Neve Shalom, Brit Tzedek v'Shalom, Bat Shalom, and The Abraham Fund.
+New Jewish Agenda was a leadership incubator which contributed to the formation of many more focused and single-issue organizations before it shut down in 1992.
+There is no conclusive agreement as to the reasons behind NJA's official disbanding, but it is thought to have been in large part due to long-term debt, at one point reaching $60,000 and possibly higher.
+NJA was also isolated because the mainstream Jewish community did not agree with its positions regarding Israel/Palestine and the status of Lesbian and Gay Jews.
+NJA helped with the development of other left wing Jewish organizations, including Americans for Peace Now, The New Israel Fund, Jewish Fund for Justice, The Shalom Center, The Shefa Fund, Bridges Journal, American Friends of Neve Shalom, Brit Tzedek v'Shalom, Bat Shalom, and The Abraham Fund.
 It also built liaisons with older organizations such as the Jewish Peace Fellowship.